Overview / Buying Guide / Sizing / Types / Reviews / Best Picks /

 When doing road bike reviews, we keep several aspects in mind.
 These sum up and make our road bike reviews, including different aspects of it.
 The main ones are:

 - Manufacturer – How trustful the manufacturer is.
-How has their quality changed with time and what is their overall rating?
+How has its quality changed with time and what is their overall rating?

 - Components – What level of components does the bike have?
 We also keep in mind,